Why Men Need Estrogen

 When on hormone replacement therapy via Testosterone, some men develop high Estrogen levels and often require regimen changes or Estrogen blockers to limit the levels from being too high.
 High Estrogen levels can lead to undesired side effects.
 Water retention.
 Mood swings.
 Gynecomastia.
 So naturally, many assume: lower estrogen = better optimization.
-But that assumption is just wrong, and clinically, it causes problems both in how they feel now and problems they are more prone to develop later on.
+But that assumption is just wrong, and clinically, it causes problems both in how they feel and problems they are more prone to develop later on.
 Think bone fractures related to osteoporosis, think liver dysfunction, think dementia.
-There is clear evidence of a link between estrogen deficiency and the development of dementia.
-So let’s run through the ways low Estrogen levels can impact a man’s body.
+So let’s run through the ways low Estrogen levels can impact a man’s body and how he can avoid it.

 Estrogen in Men Comes From Testosterone

-When a man on Testosterone therapy is managed well, with a good regimen and kept in a good therapeutic range which is routinely monitored, rising Estrogen levels can often be mitigated without having to add an Estrogen blocker.
+When a man on Testosterone therapy is managed well, with a good regimen and kept in a good therapeutic range (which is routinely monitored and adjusted) rising Estrogen levels can often be mitigated without having to add an Estrogen blocker.
 Sometimes it is unavoidable.
 Beware such blanket statements as “Estrogen blockers are always bad.”
-For some men this is unavoidable.
+For some men this is a necessary addition.
 The key point is that the Estrogen is kept in that sweet spot range regardless of how it happens.
-This is what avoids the issues with too little or too much Estrogen.

 Why A Man Wants Estrogen